 This article is going to be part instructional, part recipe so while you can absolutely jump right to the recipe card, I do provide lots of useful information to roast a perfect rack of pork.
 Similar to a rack of lamb, a pork rack is just a cut of half the ribs of a pig.
 While a similar cut to pork ribs, a rack of pork has much more meat and is more attuned to roasting.
 While many people have their preferred method, the recipe on this article is my absolute favorite way to roast pork.

 You can buy a rack of pork at some grocery stores, and at most butcher shops.
 I’m lucky my butcher is knowledgeable and can give me any cut I ask for.
-For this instructional lesson I bought a rack of 8 ribs that has not been prepared in any way, to show you how to do it yourself.
+For this instructional guide I bought a rack of 8 ribs that has not been prepared in any way, to show you how to do it yourself.
 After this article you’ll be able to make a ‘guaranteed to entertain at your next dinner party’ perfect rack of pork.

 How To French A Rack Of Pork